umair2206/Simple-linear-regression/README.md

 # Simple-linear-regression
-A report on a dataset showing Simple Linear regression
+An experiment on a dataset with images showing Simple Linear regression A follow back would be appreciated 😄